 A large number of potential mammal denning sites of non-targeted species such as North American Porcupine (Erethizon dorsatum) were identified through the Site Investigation.
 However, no denning sites for American Mink, American Marten or North American River Otter were located within the HIWEC study area.
-In total, four (4) potential mammal denning sites for Fisher or Eastern Wolf were identified within 120 m of the HIWEC location during the Site Investigation.
-The compositions, attributes and functions of these habitats are summarized in Table 3-22.
+In total, four (4) potential mammal denning sites for Fisher or Eastern Wolf were initially identified within 120 m of the HIWEC location during the Site Investigation conducted in the spring and summer of 2015.
 The locations of these features are shown on Figure 3-5r.
-In accordance with the Draft Ecoregion 5E Criterion Schedule Addendum to the SWHTG (MNRF, 2012b), a 200 m buffer was applied to the potential Fisher or Eastern Wolf den location identified for each feature in order to define the boundaries of each Candidate IWH feature.
-Minimum distances to the HIWEC location were measured from the edge of the 200 m buffer included as part of the feature.
-Two (2) of these dens are within the HIWEC location.
-However, all four (4) identified features are overlapped by the HIWEC location when a 200 m buffer is applied to the den site (MNRF, 2012b).
-Therefore, these four (4) features were carried forward to the EOI as Candidate IWH.
+A literature review of the denning requirements of Fisher and Eastern Wolf, respectively, has been conducted and is described as follows.